sensu/sensu-docs/content/sensu-go/6.7/catalog/build-private-catalog.md

 Log into the Sensu web UI at the URL specified in your GlobalConfig resource and navigate to the Catalog page.
 The Catalog page should include all of the integrations in your repository.

+## What's next

+Review the official [Sensu Catalog repository][4] as an example of repository setup and integration configuration.

+The Catalog integrations reference includes the [integration specification][10] as well as details about the [catalog-api command line interface tool][8] and the [server subcommand][9], which you can use to serve integrations from your local environment during development.

 [1]: ../sensu-catalog/
 [2]: ../../web-ui/
 [3]: ../catalog-reference/#catalog-repository-example
 [4]: https://github.com/sensu/catalog
+[5]: ../../operations/deploy-sensu/install-sensu/#install-the-sensu-backend
+[6]: ../../operations/deploy-sensu/install-sensu/#install-sensu-agents
+[7]: ../../operations/deploy-sensu/install-sensu/#install-sensuctl
+[8]: ../catalog-reference/#catalog-api-command-line-interface-tool
+[9]: ../catalog-reference/#server-subcommand
+[10]: ../catalog-reference/#integration-specification